Summer safety tips for you and your pets!

 Water and cool shade

-Make sure your furry friend has access to fresh water at all times and find a cool place away from the sun while spending time with them outside.
+Make sure your furry friend has access to fresh water at all times and find a cool place out of the sun while spending time with them outside.
 This can prevent your pet from getting heatstroke.

 Know your dog

 Some dogs are more susceptible to heat exposure and the effects of the sun.
-Certain types of dogs, such as Northern breeds or short-muzzled dogs, can have a more difficult time in the heat.
+Certain types of dogs, such as Northern breeds or short-muzzled dogs, may be at greater risk.
 Dogs that are older, overweight, taking certain medications or with certain medical conditions are also more susceptible to heat exposure.

 Be aware of bugs